emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 .. c:function:: void mps_arena_release(mps_arena_t arena)

-    Puts an arena into the :term:`unclamped state`.
+    Put an arena into the :term:`unclamped state`.

     ``arena`` is the arena.